gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/nvidia_troubleshooting.md

 thread](https://devtalk.nvidia.com/default/topic/971733/-370-28-with-kernel-4-8-on-gt-2015-machines-driver-claims-card-not-supported-if-nvidia-is-not-primary-card/)).

-The workaround is to add `{{ic|1=pcie_port_pm=off}}`{=mediawiki} to your [kernel parameters](kernel_parameters "kernel parameters"){.wikilink}.
+The workaround is to add `{{ic|1=pcie_port_pm=off}}`{=mediawiki} to your [kernel parameters](kernel_parameters "wikilink").
 Note that this disables PCIe power management for all devices.

 ### System does not return from suspend {#system_does_not_return_from_suspend}